SrujanEppalapally/Heart-Sound-Analysis-and-Classification/README.md

 <h1>THE PROBLEM</h1>
-Heart disease continues to be one of the main causes of death and morbidity in India, making it a major global health problem.
-Heart disease may be diagnosed early and accurately, which can save lives and lower medical expenses.
-However, conventional diagnostic techniques are frequently costly and call for certain tools and knowledge.
-As a result, there is an urgent need for accessible, affordable, and effective methods of early heart disease identification and monitoring.
+<li>Heart disease continues to be one of the main causes of death and morbidity in India, making it a major global health problem.</li>
+<li>Heart disease may be diagnosed early and accurately, which can save lives and lower medical expenses.
+However, conventional diagnostic techniques are frequently costly and call for certain tools and knowledge.</li>
+<li>As a result, there is an urgent need for accessible, affordable, and effective methods of early heart disease identification and monitoring.</li>

 <h1>THE FEASIBLE SOLUTION</h1>
-To address the need for efficient and accessible heart disease diagnosis, we propose an automated system using machine learning techniques.
-This system leverages Mel-frequency cepstral coefficients (MFCCs) and Long Short-Term Memory (LSTM) networks to classify heart sounds into different categories, such as normal, murmur, and artifact.
-This approach minimizes memory usage and processing power while maintaining high accuracy.
+<li>To address the need for efficient and accessible heart disease diagnosis, we propose an automated system using machine learning techniques.</li>
+<li>This system leverages Mel-frequency cepstral coefficients (MFCCs) and Long Short-Term Memory (LSTM) networks to classify heart sounds into different categories, such as normal, murmur, and artifact.
+This approach minimizes memory usage and processing power while maintaining high accuracy.</li>

 <h1>THE DATA</h1>
-The data was gathered from two sources: (A) from the general public via the iStethoscope Pro iPhone app, and (B) from a clinic trial in hospitals using the digital stethoscope DigiScope. set_a.csv - Labels and metadata for heart beats collected from the general public via an iPhone app set_a_timing.csv - contains gold-standard timing information for the "normal" recordings from Set A. set_b.csv - Labels and metadata for heart beats collected from a clinical trial in hospitals using a digital stethoscope audio files - Varying lengths, between 1 second and 30 seconds. (some have been clipped to reduce excessive noise and provide the salient fragment of the sound).
+<b>The data was gathered from two sources:</b>
+<li>(A) from the general public via the iStethoscope Pro iPhone app, and (B) from a clinic trial in hospitals using the digital stethoscope DigiScope.</li>
+<li>set_a.csv - Labels and metadata for heart beats collected from the general public via an iPhone app</li>
+<li>set_a_timing.csv - contains gold-standard timing information for the "normal" recordings from Set A.</li>
+<li>set_b.csv - Labels and metadata for heart beats collected from a clinical trial in hospitals using a digital stethoscope</li>
+<li>audio files - Varying lengths, between 1 second and 30 seconds. (some have been clipped to reduce excessive noise and provide the salient fragment of the sound).</li>

 <b>Source</b>: https://istethoscope.peterjbentley.com/heartchallenge/index.html
 <h1>THE PROCESS</h1>